How to Make Your Own Kombucha Brewing Kit (and Four Common Issues)

-The best option I have found are the glass bottles with plastic lids like the ones above.
+The best option I have found is the glass bottles with plastic lids like the ones above.
 These bottles are used by brands like GTO Kombucha, Simple Truth Organic, Kevita, and others.

 When we first started we used basically any glass bottles we had, but as time goes on we've collected more of these and phased the others out.
 These keep the carbonation in really well and are a great size.

-Even featuring in the most expensive possibilities, this whole thing will cost your only $14.
+Even looking at the most expensive possibilities, this whole thing will cost you only $14.
 With our free SCOBY and gallon jar, I believe all we paid for to get started was the cost of tea, sugar, and that $1 strainer.
 That's it.